American ermine: Diet

-In North America, where the ecological niche for rat- and rabbit-sized prey is taken by the larger long-tailed weasel (Neogale frenata), the American ermine preys on mice, voles, shrews, young cottontails, chipmunks, deer mice, jumping mice, and house mice.
+Ermines are primarily nocturnal hunters, although they can also be seen frequently during the day.
+In North America, where the ecological niche for rat- and rabbit-sized prey is taken by the larger long-tailed weasel (Neogale frenata), the carnivorous American ermine preys mainly on mice and voles.
+Shrews, young cottontails, chipmunks, deer mice, jumping mice, and house mice are also preyed on.
+Occasionally, small birds, frogs, small fish, and earthworms are eaten.
 Usually the ermine kills by biting at base of skull.
-Small birds, frogs, small fish, and earthworms are other types of prey for ermines.

-Habitat
+Habitat and Breeding

-Ermines live and find cover from predators in hollow spaces in logs, burrows and man-made structures.
-Ermines sometimes den within their prey's nest, and use their prey's skin and fur as a lining for their den.
+Ermines are terrestrial and non-migratory, with an average home range of 12-16 hectares.
+They are found in a variety of habitats, including wetlands, woodlands, forests, and alpine terrain.
+However, they prefer environments with thick understories near water.
+Ermines live in hollow spaces in logs, under rocks or stumps, or in burrows and man-made structures.
+Sometimes, they will take over the nest of their prey and use their prey's fur as lining.
+In the winter, ermines usually stay beneath the surface of the snow.

-Breeding

-They breed in dense parts of the forest.
-The season for breeding is late springtime to the summer from July to August.
-The males mature in a year while the females only take three to four months to mature.
-The females carry a litter of four to seven babies for 255 days then gives birth.
+Ermines breed in dense parts of the forest.
+Males mature in a year, while females take only three to four months to mature.
+The breeding season is from July to August.
+The females carry a litter of four to nine babies, with an average of six to seven, for 255 days, then give birth in mid-April to early May.